BDenizKoca/nimea/README.md

 # Nimea Wiki and Interactive Map

+This is my solution to organizing and presenting my worldbuilding/setting notes and map with my players.
+The original purpose is to be a game aid for my TTRPG group.

 A zero-backend wiki and interactive map for the fantasy realm of Nimea.
 Built with Eleventy, Decap CMS, and Leaflet.js.

 Live Site: https://nimea-wiki.netlify.app/